Graduate Intern Teaching Certificate

 Expected Time to Completion: 1 - 3 years

 Financial Aid Eligibility: Not aid eligible

 Classification of Instructional Program (CIP) Code: 13.1202; 13.1205

 Standard Occupational Classification (SOC) Code: 25-2021; 25-2022; 25-2031

 Applicants for the Graduate Intern Teaching Certificate program must complete an interview with a teacher education advisor before completing a graduate application.
 During this interview the applicant’s transcripts are evaluated in relation to Pennsylvania state standards for the specific certification area.
 If coursework is dated, a content exam or additional coursework may be required.
 Life experience that demonstrates knowledge of the content area will be considered.
 Additional coursework in the content area may be required to meet certification standards.
 In addition, applicants must meet the general admission requirements for graduate studies at Drexel University.

 Graduate Intern Teaching Certificate applicants for secondary certification must have a bachelor’s degree in an area related to that in which they intend to become certified.
-Minimum coursework requirements include 33.0 credits (secondary) and 42.0 credits (PreK-4) of pedagogy, which may be incorporated into the graduate Teaching, Learning and Curriculum master’s degree program in the subject area of certification.
+Before a candidate can move from a PA Intern Teaching Certificate to full certification, the PA Instructional I Teaching Certification, all coursework for the full teaching certificate must be met.
+Minimum coursework requirements for full teacher certification include 33.0 credits (grades 7-12 teacher certification areas) and 42.0 credits (PreK-4 teacher certification) of pedagogy coursework.
+This coursework may be incorporated into the graduate Teaching, Learning and Curriculum master’s degree program in the subject area of certification.